 Below is a sampling of language study resources available to students at IU Bloomington.

 - Arabic Flagship Program

 - Language Tables

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Sports Media students often pursue language study and other coursework through exchange programs in Spain, England, Italy, Australia, Denmark, France, Israel, and the Czech Republic.
 International internships are also an increasingly popular component of overseas study.

 Media School students have a unique opportunity to extend their coursework through field experience by choosing a travel course or experience, such as a semester-long class that includes a travel component during spring break or the summer, or a spring break service learning trip.

-Learn more about study abroad opportunities and locations through conversation with Media School faculty, academic advisors, and through the Office of Overseas Study.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+Learn more about study abroad opportunities and locations through conversation with The Media School faculty, your academic advisor, and through the Office of Overseas Study.